anjor/website/docs/writing/posts/phd-vs-industry.md

 Having said that I really enjoyed mine, so if you are that focused on it then go for it!
 It's also not a one way street.
 People do go back to doing a PhD after a career in industry - my good friend [satej](https://satejsoman.com/) is a great example!
 After a successful career at Palantir he decided to spend some time in academia, and seems to be enjoying it.

 If you are someone who is trying to decide between a PhD and a career in the industry, hope this short writeup helped.
-If you have any questions or want to discuss further, do get in touch - I am happy to talk through the pros and cons of each.
+If you have any questions or want to discuss further, do get in touch - I am happy to chat.